aashrafh/frontend-components/autovalidating-form/RULES.md

     - Fair: Greater than 6 length
     - Good: Greater than 6 length and has a mix of letters and numbers
 - Birthday: Numbers
-  - Validate after the field is blurred
+  - Validate after the cursor no longer in the field
   - Extra guidance provided by:
     - inability to continue typing past character limit (2 for day, 4 for year)
     - inability to type non-numeric characters (typing ‘a’ does nothing)